ANZ, JPMorgan get $1 million fines in commodity crack-down

-WASHINGTON (Reuters) - U.S. regulators punished two more firms for excessive speculation in cotton markets during one of the most tumultuous periods in the contract’s history, tagging JP Morgan and Australia and New Zealand Banking Group Ltd Bank with fines totaling nearly $1 million.
+WASHINGTON (Reuters) - U.S. regulators punished two more firms for excessive speculation in cotton markets during one of the most tumultuous periods in the contract’s history, tagging JP Morgan and Australia and New Zealand Banking Group Ltd Bank with fines total ling nearly $1 million.

 In the latest sign that the U.S. Commodity Futures Trading Commission is cracking down on trading limits in futures markets, JP Morgan agreed to pay $600,000 for exceeding position limits in the cotton market in September and October 2010, one of the agency’s largest civil penalties ever for position limits violations.